section-engineering-education/engineering-education/content/articles/creating-a-honeypot-for-network-security/index.md

 Let's look at the merits and demerits of using honeypots.

 #### Advantages
 Experts say honeypots function when other IDS fail.
+An intrusion detection system (IDS) examines network traffic for signals of unauthorized activity and alerts the user.
+A network snoop monitors a system or network for dangerous activity or policy breaches.

 - It's becoming harder for IDS to monitor network traffic as more hackers use encryption.
 Honeypots track every communication, including encrypted.
 - Most IDS warnings are false positives.
 Administrators may ignore the system if it produces too many false alerts.
 Companies and organizations may prevent false alarms by restricting honeypots to authorized personnel.